facebook-img

 EBVS® European Specialist in Small Animal Surgery

-Erika joined the Willows team as a Resident in Small Animal Surgery in July 2018 and completed her residency in July 2021.
-She is currently involved in research projects on brachycephalic obstructive airway syndrome, soft tissue sarcomas, and antebrachial deformities.
-Erika is currently working towards a European Diploma in Veterinary Surgery.
+Erika joined Willows as a Resident in Small Animal Surgery in July 2018, completed her residency in July 2021 and became a European Specialist in Small Animal Surgery in February 2022.
+She is currently involved in research projects on pharyngeal mucoceles and sialadenosis, and had interests in minimally invasive procedures and wound management.

 In her spare time, she enjoys cycling, running, and walking.